katpavan/katpavan.github.io/portfolio.md

 These are companies I've made angel investments in.
 I've put $600k of my own money into these companies.

+## Security
+- [Stratodyne](https://www.linkedin.com/company/stratodyne/) - making persistent aerial surveillance feasible through small interconnected blimps that can fly for months in the stratosphere.

 ## Healthcare

 - [Care Connection Health](https://www.careconnectionhealth.com) - Helping medical practices increase their revenue via medicare reimbursment for offering preventative care to their patients.